 - It features 3 powerful attack modes which guarantee 100% decryption rate.

 - The tool can help you remove the current backup encryption settings in 5 seconds.
-This allows you to create new backups without encryption.

 - You do not require any technical knowledge to use KeyGenius.

 To decrypt your backup without a password using KeyGenius, follow the steps below:

 Step 1: After launching the tool, select "Unlock iTunes Backup".

 Step 2: Then, you will need to select the encrypted backup file you intend to decrypt without a password.
 You can import the backup file.